abeltavares/abeltavares.github.io/_posts/2023-11-10-decoding-sql.md

 ---

 SQL is the driving force behind efficient data management.
-Understanding its types and operations is fundamental for anyone dealing with databases, making it a cornerstone for various technical and business roles.
+Understanding its types and operations is fundamental for anyone dealing with databases, making it essential for different technical and business roles.